emrecdem/exploface/README.md

 # exploface

-Author: B.L. de Vries
+Author: B.L. de Vries (Netherlands eScience Center)
-Licence: add it!!

 ## Introducion
 Exploface is a simple python package to work with the output of openface.
 Openface is a software to analyse faces in images and videos.
 Please see the website of the authors for more information on openface: https://github.com/TadasBaltrusaitis/OpenFace/wiki